reyronald/share-state-with-sibling-react-component/README.md

 > NOTE: To explore this repo in CodeSandbox, remember to switch on the "Current Module View"
-> in the top-right corner of the Preview window.
+> in the top-right corner of the Preview window: https://codesandbox.io/s/github/reyronald/share-state-with-sibling-react-component

 Consider the following component tree: